-I have been at Laughton Community Primary School for 7 years and have been working in partnership with Firle Cof E Primary School for 2 years before becoming Executive Head of The Oak Tree Federation in September 2018.
+I have been at Laughton Community Primary School for 13 years and became Executive Head of The Oak Tree Federation in September 2018.

 It is a pleasure to work with such dedicated staff, governors, parents and children, we are all very proud of our success.

 I help represent our local Ringmer Alliance on the Ashdown Strategic EIP group .
 I am committed to inspiring a love of learning in our primary schools to give children the very best start in life.

 I hold a professional academic qualification in podiatry and a qualification in adult education.

 In my early career I worked in clinical practice for the NHS before being appointed as a lecturer at the Glasgow School of Podiatry , and later ran a small Podiatry business in Motherwell Scotland .

 When I moved to East Sussex I lived in NHS accommodation at Laughton Lodge Hospital so I feel a connection and fondness for the the area.